noammery/slide-animation/README.md

 ### The animation

-All of the products for sale, bid the one you like!
+Choose the Images you would like to view in your slide animation!

 <p align="center"><img src="./readmeImg.png" width="300" /></p>